 Check the Flapper and Flapper Chain

 Open the toilet tank and check the chain attaching the flapper to the flush mechanism.
 The flapper is the rubber stopper that lifts up during the flush, allowing water to flow from the tank to the bowl.

-Fill Valve and Float
+Examine the Fill Valve and Float

 Older toilets have a ball float that controls the fill valve.
 If the ball floats too high, the water rises above the overflow tube, and the tank never stops draining.
 A quick fix is to bend the arm of the ball float downward to reduce the flow.
 You can also adjust the float by turning the screw that attaches the float arm to the fill valve.